guhan/zerotociso/docs/NETWORKTOPOLOGIES.md

 In a ring topology, devices are connected in a closed loop.
 Each device is connected to exactly two other devices, creating a circular pathway for data.
 Failure of one device can disrupt the entire network.

+## Daisy Chain Topology:
+In a daisy chain topology (ring without the closed loop), devices are connected in sequence, one after the other.
+Data flows sequentially from one device to the next.
+A failure in any device can disrupt the entire chain.

 ## Star
 In a star (aka Hub and Spoke) topology, all devices are connected to a central hub or switch.
 Communication between devices goes through the hub.
 If one device fails, it doesn't affect the rest of the network, but the hub itself